-While a number of providers have made significant progress in public IPv6 deployments for their respective customer base, the majority of the Internet user base is still exclusively using IPv4 for the moment.
+While a number of providers have made significant progress in public IPv6 deployments for their respective customer base, the majority of the Internet user base (some three quarters of the visible user base) is still exclusively using IPv4 as of the end of 2019 (Figure 32).

 The predictions as to the future profile of the routing environment for IPv4 and IPv6 that use extrapolation from historical data can only go so far in providing a coherent picture for the near-term future.
 Despite this uncertainty, nothing in this routing data indicates any serious cause for alarm in the current trends of growth in the routing system.
 There is no evidence of the imminent collapse of BGP.